 In addition, the adverse side effects associated with the drug group was significant at 18.0% whereas the acupuncture combined with herbal medicine group had a 3.2% adverse effect rate.
-The researchers concluded that acupuncture with herbs is safer and more effective than NSAIDs combined with methotrexate.
+The researchers concluded that acupuncture with herbs is a safer and more effective remedy for Rheumatoid pain than NSAIDs combined with methotrexate.

 What Is Rheumatoid Arthritis?

 Rheumatoid arthritis is a chronic inflammatory disorder that usually affects the small joints of the hands and feet.
 Other areas such as the skin, eyes, blood vessels and internal organs may be affected.
 It is an autoimmune disorder wherein the body attacks its own tissues.
 Rheumatoid arthritis (RA) affects the lining of the joints and often leads to bone erosion, severe pain and swelling, range of motion impingement and joint deformity.